Black (Midnight) Beads Collection, Color of Protection

 Black is difficult to observe in nature.
 Of course, your shadow is black — with regards to light, this tone is a state of total absorption, and you see nothing because nothing is emitted or reflected back — but few things are naturally colored this way.

 Obsidian, smoky quartz, and onyx are the most common crystals and rocks used to create black beadwork.
+Black Bone beads are often quite common in jewelry.
 Obsidian, or volcanic glass, is believed in some cultures to possess mystical abilities that block negativity and relieve tension and mental stress.

 Smoky quartz promotes serenity, while onyx is supposed to help you relax.
 Do they actually do this?
 It’s all a matter of interpretation, but that does not take away from their beautiful hue (not to mention the power of a good placebo).
 And when it comes to natural dyes and paints, charcoal or certain inks from sea creatures have historically been used to create this unique color.
 Again, not something that you’re likely to find while out and about.

 Black has some very important meanings in the Chinese practice of feng shui: it is believed that the tone harmonizes your home, office, and other environments.
 The color, half of the yin and yang, is associated with water elements and evokes power, mystery, and calm.
 In the West, the color is often associated with high society and formality: imagine a formal dinner suit or a slim dress.

 This tone is also associated with mystery and positive traits; black is the color of protection and comfort.
 Negative connotations of it include depression, evil, and grief.
 As a result, the meaning of wearing it can vary widely depending on context: one might want to create an aura of mystery and intrigue, an impression of sensuality and confidence, or indicate that they are in mourning.